How Monoclonal Antibodies Lost the Battle Against New COVID Variants - ExBulletin

 Monoclonal antibodies are lab-made proteins that complement the body’s immune system.
 Most people naturally produce antibodies to keep them on the lookout for potential threats.

-“You and I, every human with a functioning immune system, probably have trillions of completely different antibody molecules circulating and walking around in our blood,” says chemist and journal blogger Derek Lowe. says. chemistry“Each of us has a totally different suite.
-More than there are stars in the sky.”
+“You and I, every human with a functioning immune system, probably have trillions of completely different antibody molecules circulating and walking around in our blood,” says chemist and journal blogger Derek Lowe. says. chemistry“We each have a totally different suite.
+There are more than there are stars in the sky.”

-Small Y-shaped proteins lurk in the blood at low concentrations.
-That “soulmate” is an antigen, a foreign substance that has entered the bloodstream, such as a bacterial protein, virus, or pollen grain.
+The little Y-shaped protein lurks in the blood at low concentrations, and “wait until they happen to bump into something they really stick to, basically until they find their soulmate,” Lowe explains.
+Its “soul mate” is an antigen, a foreign substance that has entered the bloodstream, such as bacterial proteins, viruses, and pollen grains.

 When a monoclonal antibody finds its soulmate (in the case of COVID, a specific part at the tip of the SARS-CoV-2 virus), it binds to the surface of the antigen.
 Then it sends a signal to the immune system.

 The most potent antibodies can block viruses simply by binding to them.
-For example, “If you have an antibody that sticks to the tip of the spike protein at the end of the virus, the mere fact that it’s attached so tightly means that the virus can’t infect cells,” says Lowe.
+For example, “if you have antibodies attached to the tip of the spike protein at the tip of the virus, the mere fact that it’s firmly attached means that the virus can’t infect cells,” Lowe said. say.

 The spike protein has been the target of all virus-tracking monoclonal antibody therapies to date.
 But it’s a whimsical soulmate, mutating with new variants, leaving the monoclonal antibodies floating in the bloodstream with nowhere to bind.